AmbiqAI/heartkit/docs/overview.md

         ))
         ```

-!!! note
+???+ note
     The __Icentia11k dataset__ requires roughly 200 GB of disk space and can take around 2 hours to download.

 ## __2. Train Model__

-The `train` command is used to train a HeartKit model.
-The following command will train the arrhythmia model using the reference configuration.
+The `train` command is used to train a HeartKit model for the specified `task` and `dataset`.
 Please refer to `heartkit/defines.py` to see supported options.

 !!! example

+    The following command will train a 2-class arrhythmia model using the reference configuration:

     === "CLI"